10. S3 classes#

 ## Categories: FALSE, TRUE

-We performed some argument validation at the beginning: a user is always able to call a method directly on an R object of any kind (which is a good thing; see Section 10.2.4).
+We performed some argument consolidation at the beginning because a user is always able to call a method directly on an R object of any kind (which is a good thing; see Section 10.2.4).
 In other words, there is no guarantee that the argument x must be of type logical.

 Example 10.5